itsapi/web-design/README.md

 > Hernando Cortés, World of Tanks EU Support Service"
 > This is the reply from wargaming.net regarding the images.

+M:
+> Cool, I'll add the link in the footer, and we're all good for the background
+> image.

+C:
+> Hello, been busy so haven't been able to get in touch.
+Hows everything
+> coming along?
+Do you need any input from me at this time?

+M:
+> Hello, sorry I lost internet for a few days then sent a message to the wrong
+> person without noticing, but here is the message I meant to send you:
+>
+> Hello, I'm back sorry about the communication loss, my internet has been
+> down for the last two days, but now I'm back.
+I am still working on it, I've
+> been smoothing out the login, forum and admin page.
+Then we'll need the
+> logo, and I'll set up the gallery, have I forgotten anything?
+> Again sorry, Oliver

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS